Slicer/SlicerGitSVNArchive/Docs/user_guide/module_segment_editor.rst

 -----

 [[Image:Selection 139.png|thumb|400px|right|Use of the Label Outline feature (below) vs the default view (above).
 Note that the label outlines appear faint in the lower image -- zoom in by clicking on the image to see them as they actually appear in Slicer.]]
-* A large radius paint brush with threshold painting is often a very fast way to segment anatomy that is consistently brighter or darker than the surrounding region, but partially connected to similar nearby structures (this happens a lot).
+- A large radius paint brush with threshold painting is often a very fast way to segment anatomy that is consistently brighter or darker than the surrounding region, but partially connected to similar nearby structures (this happens a lot).
-* Use the slice viewer menus to control the label map opacity and display mode (to show outlines only or full volume).
+- Use the slice viewer menus to control the label map opacity and display mode (to show outlines only or full volume).

 Limitations
 -----------

-* Threshold will not work with non-scalar volume background volumes.
+- Threshold will not work with non-scalar volume background volumes.
-* Mouse wheel can be used to move slice through volume, but on some platforms (mac) it may move more than one slice at a time.
+- Mouse wheel can be used to move slice through volume, but on some platforms (mac) it may move more than one slice at a time.

 Similar Modules
 ---------------

-* [Editor](../editor/README.md) is the predecessor of this module.
+- :ref:`module_editor` is the predecessor of this module.
 Segment Editor will eventually replace the Editor module.

 Information for Developers
 --------------------------